• Home

 2. In small sections, gently peel back the backing paper and press the other side of the hem into place.

-3. Cut the excess tape off.
+3. Thereafter, cut the excess tape off.

 It’s that easy!